juanjo255/MITNANEX/notes/Internship/Seek-and-find experiment.md

 >> 	**Explanation:** Port use limit will work to force mice to change ports so we can start seeing the cooperation to move to the other pair of ports.
 Inter-trial interval will try to prevent mice of being aware of a limited port use by setting a "long enough time" for the mouse get away from the port, in that way we could decrease the go-and-come pattern.

-## Predictions
+## Prediction

-+ This section describes my predictions for this experiment.
++ This section describes my prediction for this experiment.
 This is the base that support the prosperity of my proposal.
 Are my results different from the ones of the alternate experiment?
 What kind of result do I expect?

-> 1. **Marked difference between perforate and solid barrier:** Given the decrease of the ease to grasp a pattern, I would expect a worst performance in the solid barrier, since would be harder to synchronize their movements.
+>  **Marked difference between perforate and solid barrier:** Given the decrease of the ease to grasp a pattern, I would expect a worst performance in the solid barrier compared with the perforate barrier, since would be harder to synchronize their movements.